Pula Arena — Roman Amphitheatre

 Hawaiian Beach

-Known for its turquoise sea and dramatic rocks, popular with swimmers and cliff jumpers.
+Known for turquoise water and dramatic rocks, popular with swimmers and cliff jumpers.

 Adventure